-- OSBA supports legislation that - Allows all public school districts in Ohio to self-insure for the purposes of workers' compensation programs.
+• Allows all public school districts in Ohio to self-insure for the purposes of workers' compensation programs.

 State fuel tax exemption

 All local governments, including school districts, should be exempt from all state taxes in order to avoid the imposition of a double tax on local taxpayers.